deymosxdeymos/microfetch/README.md

 features of Microfetch.

 ## Installation

+> [!NOTE]
+> You will need a Nerdfonts patched font installed, and for your terminal
+> emulator to support said font.
+Microfetch uses nerdfonts glyphs by default.

 Microfetch is packaged in [nixpkgs](https://github.com/nixos/nixpkgs).
 You can get it through the unstable channel for the time being.
 The Nix flake can also